marxin/texi2rst-generated/sphinx/gfc-internals/generating-the-intermediate-language-for-later-stages/converting-expressions-to-tree.rst

 When using a local ``gfc_se`` to convert some expression, it is often necessary to add the generated ``pre`` and ``post`` blocks to the ``pre`` or ``post`` blocks of the outer ``gfc_se``.
-Code like this (lifted from trans-expr.c) is fairly common:
+Code like this (lifted from :samp:`trans-expr.c`) is fairly common:

 .. code-block:: c++